-Margot starts a HE course in AY 24/25; the AY start date is 1 September 2024.
+Margot starts a HE course in AY 23/24; the AY start date is 1 September.
 Margot's PLA entitlement for a full year, after income assessment, is £900.
-Margot leaves the course on 27 October.
+Margot leaves their course on 27 October.

 SFW determines that PLA should not be paid beyond the date of withdrawal.
 Therefore the number of days for reassessment purposes is 57 (1 September - 27 October).
 Margot's revised entitlement is calculated as follows: